sammyat/rock-paper-scissors/README.md

 Clone the repository to your local machine using the following command:

 git clone https://github.com/sammyat/rock-paper-scissors.git

-Compile the source code using a C++ compiler of your choice.
+Compile the source code using a C++ compiler of your choice, I recommend Visual Studio

 Run the compiled executable to start the game.